mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 ---------

 So the UI was slow — obviously it should be my fault of sending so many records in.
-The interestingly though was that my performance degraded upon usage of the typeahead widget.
+Interestingly though was that my performance degraded upon usage of the typeahead widget.
 In very peculiar ways even.
-To give you an idea of how crazy it, this was my reproduction case which I started out with:
+To give you an idea of how crazy it, this was my reproduction case which I started out
+with:

 1. Search for San Francisco by typing "san".
 Takes ~200ms.
 2. Search for San Francisco by typing "fran".
 Takes ~200ms.